-Since life insurance is purchased to cover a financial need, people who buy 10-year term life insurance are generally looking to cover a temporary financial risk or looking to use the policy as a bridge to another type of policy in the future.
+Since term life policies are purchased to cover a financial need, people who buy 10-year term life insurance are generally looking to cover a temporary financial risk or looking to use the policy as a bridge to another type of policy in the future.

 For example, Thomas was recently married and is planning to start a family.
 He knows he needs life insurance and prefers to purchase permanent insurance to take advantage of the cash value component.

-Thomas is not comfortable with the premiums for whole life or universal life insurance and feels like he would be in a better financial position in five or ten years.
+Thomas is not comfortable with the premiums for permanent coverage (whole life or universal life insurance).
+He feels like he would be in a better financial position in five or ten years.

-Thomas’ agent recommends that he purchase a low-cost 10-year term policy now while he is very healthy, and then convert the policy to a permanent policy before the end of the term.
-By using the conversion privilege, Thomas will not have to worry about going through medical underwriting again and some companies will offer a conversion credit to reduce the premium of the new policy.
+Thomas’ agent recommends that he purchase a low-cost 10-year term life policy now while he is very healthy and then convert the policy to a permanent policy before the end of the term.
+By using the conversion privilege, Thomas will not have to worry about going through medical underwriting again, and some companies will offer a conversion credit to reduce the premium of the new policy.

 What other financial risks will a 10-year term policy accommodate?